 What is a DUI in Boone County, MO?

-A person can be arrested for a DWI in Missouri for a number of reasons.
-The law outlaws driving while intoxicated — not explicitly for driving under the influence of alcohol.
-While many DWI arrests in Missouri are done based on drunk driving allegations, you can also be arrested for a DWI on suspicion of operating a vehicle while impaired by some kind of intoxicating substance.
+A police officer may arrest someone for a DWI in Missouri for a number of reasons.
+The law prohibits driving while intoxicated — not explicitly for driving under the influence of alcohol.
+While DWI arrests are often accusations of driving drunk, you can also be arrested for a DWI on suspicion of operating a vehicle while under the influence of some kind of psychoactive drug.

-The same Missouri law prohibits driving while impared by drugs that impair your consciousness or motor skills.
-That means that a police officer can arrest you if they suspect that you are impaired, including being high as a result of marijuana or THC use or under the influence of narcotics or pharmaceuticals like opiates.
+The same Missouri law prohibits driving while impared by drugs or substances that impair your consciousness or motor skills.
+That means that you are liable to arrest if a police officer believes that you are impaired, including due to ingesting marijuana or even narcotics or pharmaceuticals like opiates.

 DUI Stops and Arrests in Boone County, MO